 Professional actors, directors and writers play, practice and expand their skills at the Theatre Artists Workshop.
 TAW’s private Monday workshops are hotbeds of creativity, where members put up works-in-progress and get feedback and support.

-Friday and Saturday, June 6th and 7th at 8pm and Sunday, June 8th at 3pm.
+Friday and Saturday, December 2nd and 3rd at 8 PM, and Sunday, December 4th at 3 PM

 * * * *